 How can they be a pronoun for one person?

-In English, I, he, she, and you are all pronouns you might have learned along the way.
-Maybe you also learned that they were used to refer to singular nouns or words that describe just one person, one place, or one thing.
-“I am going to eat chocolate for breakfast is a sentence that you automatically know is just about you, the one person who is living their best life with a decadent daily treat.
+In English, I, he, she, you, and it are all pronouns you surely learned along the way.
+Maybe you also learned that they were used to refer to singular nouns, i.e., words that describe just one person, one place, or one thing.
+I am going to eat chocolate for breakfast is a sentence that you automatically know is just about you, the one person who is living their best life with a decadent daily treat.

 But, they is not only a plural pronoun.